oracle-livelabs/database/oci-adb-iam/lab3_db-credentials-and-login/lab3_db-credentials-and-login.md

     EOF
     ```

-3. Add your OCI user to the ___ group.
+3. Add your OCI user to the **DB_ADMIN** group.

     ```
     oci iam group add-user --user-id $OCI_CS_USER_OCID --group-id $DB_ADMIN_OCID
     ```

-4. Connect to the database with IAM credentials again and see the ____ updated for your OCI user.
+4. Connect to the database with IAM credentials again.
+As a member of the **DB_ADMIN** group your user now sees all possible session roles returned in the query, rather than the zero rows that were returned previously.

     ```
     sql /nolog <<EOF